AdobeDocs/experience-platform.en/help/tags/ui/event-forwarding/overview.md

 Event forwarding in Adobe Experience Platform allows you to send collected event data to non-Adobe destinations for server-side processing.
 Event forwarding decreases web page and app weight by using Adobe Experience Platform Edge Network to execute tasks normally done on the client.
 Implemented in a similar manner to tags, event forwarding rules can transform and send data to new destinations without changing client-side implementations.

-This document provides a high-level overview of event forwarding features in Platform.
+This document provides a high-level overview of event forwarding in Platform.

 ![Event forwarding in the data collection ecosystem](../../../collection/images/home/event-forwarding.png)